 Moodle User Account Information To Consider

-Input users first name, last name, and email address.
-The first and last name will be displayed whenever the user writes in forums, and when the user is included in lists or reports.
+Input the user's first name, last name, and email address.
+The first and last name will be displayed whenever the user writes in forums and when the user is included in lists or reports.
 Moodle users can also update their city/town, country, timezone, and preferred language.
 The email address provided is where users will receive any notifications, such as password reset notices, message notifications, or forum digests.

 Email Management Settings

 There are a couple of different email management settings to go over for security.
-First, there is an Email Display setting which controls who can see each user’s email address.
-Second, there is an Email Format setting which ensures Moodle sends text only emails to the specified user.
-Third is an Email Digest Type setting which will control the type and frequency of emails that are sent to the user.
+First, there is an Email Display setting that controls who can see each user’s email address.
+Second, an Email Format setting ensures Moodle sends text-only emails to the specified user.
+Third is an Email Digest Type set which will control the type and frequency of emails that are sent to the user.
 You have the option to select which forums you want users to be subscribed to and how frequently these updates come:

-No digest wherein one receive updates every time there is a new post
+No digest wherein one receives updates every time there is a new post

 Complete wherein the user receives a single daily digest

-Subjects wherein the user receives as single daily digest with only the post topics included
+Subjects wherein the user receives a single daily digest with only the post topics included

 Users have the option to include a personal description and upload a user profile picture which will be displayed for other users on the site to see.
 While it is not mandatory for users to include this information, experience tells us that it can help create a more personable and friendly environment in Moodle.
 Users also have the option of including their interests, Institution, Department, Phone number, and address, as well as various application ID’s such as Skype, AIM, MSN, and Yahoo.
 Again, this information is not mandatory but can be provided by instructors for example, in order to be more accessible to help learners.